Your Best Travel Partner is You!

 Ok, so you started the journey to New Zealand by yourself, but that’s where being alone can end.
 As discussed above, there are many solo travellers in New Zealand who are open to making new friends.
 While some backpackers take a trip together for just a day then never see each other again, others will know each other for life!
 You can make so many different friendships here.

 Meeting new people while travelling or on a working holiday in New Zealand is especially easy in backpacker hostels, as you are with like-minded people.
-There are also tourism companies, like working holiday travel programs and the hop-on hop-off buses like Kiwi Experience, where you are certain to meet other solo travellers too.
+There are also tourism companies, like working holiday travel programs and the hop-on hop-off buses where you are certain to meet other solo travellers too.
 Find out more ways to meet people here.

 With the working holiday visa in New Zealand, you are entitled to work and travel.
 This means making some workmates along the way!
 Honestly, these are just some of the situations where you meet people.
 You’re even likely to make friends in the unlikeliest of places.
 That’s the beauty of travelling.